-If you are the parent of a child who has an accident at school, or if you have suffered an injury while on school premises, you may be able to make a claim for compensation.
-Our experienced injury lawyers would be happy to assist you in evaluating your potential accident claim during a free consultation.
-To find out more information about school accidents and the process of making a personal injury claim, feel free to request a call back using the contact form at the top of this page.
+If you are the parent of a child who has an accident at school, or if you have suffered an injury while on school premises, you may be eligible to make a claim for compensation.

 School accident claims can be made following a wide variety of incidents that result in an illness, injury or loss for your child or family.
 The key point to remember is that the school must have been at fault for the accident.
-Some of the most common reasons for people to request our help in relation to school accident cases include:
+Some of the most common reasons for people to request the help of a solicitor in relation to school accident cases include:

-- A trip or fall on school grounds
+- A slip, trip or fall on school grounds

 - Playground accidents such as falling from climbing frames

 - Injuries caused through children being asked to lift or carry heavy equipment

 - Injuries caused by the use of faulty or dangerous equipment

 - Illnesses caused by poorly prepared school food.

 - Asbestos related claims, whereby children have been exposed to asbestos in old buildings.